avian2/gimp-plugin-onion-layers/README.md

 sure to do its thing with as few undo steps as possible, but fundamentally this is a limitation of the GIMP plug-in interface.

+If you press keyboard shortcuts faster than your computer can follow them, you might get a pop-up with an error similar to "Plug-In 'up, auto, tint' left image undo in inconsistent state, closing open undo groups."
+This seems to be caused by some race condition in GIMP.
+If this happens, the visibility of layers might be messed up, but otherwise it shouldn't have any effect.
+Calling `cycle-ctx` should restore a sane state.

 ## License

-GIMP onion layers plug-in is Copyright (C) 2017 Tomaž Šolc tomaz.solc@tablix.org
+GIMP onion layers plug-in is Copyright (C) 2018 Tomaž Šolc tomaz.solc@tablix.org

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software